lfelipesv/lfelipesv.github.io/aboutme.md

 - **Minji Lee**, 2022
 CS Undergraduate at KAIST
 **Topic:** Protein Optimization using Deep Reinforcement Learning
-*Published two first-author papers on protein functionality prediction and protein engineering using deep learning at KCC and NeurIPS MLSB Workshop 2022.
-Submitted a first-author paper on protein engineering to ICML 2023.*
+*Submitted a first-author paper on protein engineering to ICML 2024.
+Published two first-author papers on protein functionality prediction and protein engineering using deep learning at KCC and NeurIPS MLSB Workshop 2022.*

-- **Anar Rzayev**, 2022  *(now Research Intern at QuantCo)*
-CS Undergraduate at KAIST
-**Topic:** Antibody Structure Representation Learning

 - **Lucas Santiago Peixoto**<sup>0</sup>, 2022
 Computer Engineering Undergraduate at Federal University of Rio de Janeiro (UFRJ)